Bat virome: Viral diversity

 Viruses have been found in bat populations around the world.
 Bats harbor all groups of viruses in the Baltimore classification, representing at least 28 families of viruses.
 Most of the viruses harbored by bats are RNA viruses, though they are also known to have DNA viruses.
 Bats are more tolerant of viruses than terrestrial mammals.
 A single bat can host several different kinds of viruses without becoming ill.
 Bats have also been shown to be more susceptible to reinfection with the same viruses, whereas other mammals, especially humans, have a greater propensity for developing varying degrees of immunity.
 Their behavior and life history also make them "exquisitely suitable hosts of viruses and other disease agents", with long lifespans, the ability to enter torpor or hibernate, and their ability to traverse landscapes with daily and seasonal movement.

 Though bats harbor diverse viruses, they are rarely lethal to the bat host.
-Only the rabies virus and a few other lyssaviruses have been confirmed to kill bats.
 Various factors have been implicated in bats' ability to survive viral infections.
-One possibility is bats' use of flight.
-Flight produces a fever-like response, resulting in elevated temperature (up to 38 C) and metabolic rate.
-Additionally, this fever-like response may help them cope with actual fevers upon getting a viral infection.
+One suggestion is bats' use of flight.
+Some have proposed that flight produces a fever-like response, resulting in elevated temperature (up to 38 C) and metabolic rate.
+Additionally, this fever-like hypothesis may help them cope with actual fevers upon getting a viral infection.
+But there is no experimental evidence that suggests "flight as fever" is real.
+The fever response is much more sophisticated than just elevated body temperature, and includes production of a number of immune mediators, including prostaglandins and interleukin-1.
+A study that compared virus replication in bat cells incubated at elevated temperatures showed no difference in replication, which refutes the "flight as fever" hypothesis.

 Some research indicates that bats' immune systems have allowed them to cope with a variety of viruses.
 A 2018 study found that bats have a dampened STING response compared to other mammals, which could allow them to respond to viral threats without over-responding.
 STING is a signaling molecule that helps coordinate various host defense genes against pathogens.
 The authors of the study concluded that "the weakened, but not entirely lost, functionality of STING may have profound impact for bats to maintain the balanced state of 'effective response' but not 'over response' against viruses."

 Additionally, bats lack several inflammasomes found in other mammals; other inflammasomes are present with a greatly reduced response.
 While inflammation is an immune response to viruses, excessive inflammation is damaging to the body, and viruses like severe acute respiratory syndrome coronavirus (SARS-CoV) are known to kill humans by inducing excessive inflammation.
 Bats' immune systems may have evolved to be more tolerant of stressors such as viral infections compared to other mammals.